 4. National Risk-based Inspection Criteria Framework

-The risk-based criteria will guide the NHVR on what, when, why and how heavy vehicles are targeted, rated on the impact they potentially pose to road safety.
+The NHVR brings together all the elements of the Roadworthiness Program into a cohesive framework for the identification, frequency, selection and method of inspection for heavy vehicles.
+This continues to guide the NHVR on what, when, why and how heavy vehicles are targeted, rated on the impact they potentially pose to road safety.

 The comprehensive analysis of the data collected supports the framework and allows us to refine the methodology for identifying, categorising and ranking risk factors that are associated with the mechanical condition of the heavy vehicle fleet.

 In 2016 the NHVR conducted the National Roadworthiness Baseline Survey, inspecting 7130 vehicles across all states and territories, except Western Australia.